-Yes, a flannel shirt can be worn with practically any type of shoe, but keep in mind that opposites attract, so your favorite sneakers may feel good, but might not be doing your favorite comfy flannel any justice.
+Yes, a flannel shirt can be worn with practically any type of shoe, but keep in mind that opposites attract, so your favorite sneakers may feel good, but they might not be doing your favorite comfy flannel any justice.
 Ironically, dressy leather shoes look great with flannel button-downs, and so do leather sandals.
 Don’t forget about leather ankle boots.
-Pair those with some rolled up jeans with your flannel tucked in.
+Pair those with some rolled-up jeans with your flannel tucked in.

 There’s something nice about a simple, plain sweater, but it could use a little help now and then.
 Flannels look great under a V-neck or a men’s cardigan sweater as it looks a little less stuffy and formal.
 It can look especially put together when worn under a blazer and tucked into jeans or dress pants with a belt.
 This classic business casual look is a go-to outfit for those days when you don’t know what to wear.